HtetAungH/content_management/README.md

 A simple Content Management System (CMS) allowing admins to upload and read posts, and users to read posts.

 ```

+# Simple Content Management System (CMS)

+## 📌 System Requirements

+1. **Admin**:
+   - Can upload posts
+   - Can read posts

+2. **User**:
+   - Can only read posts

+## Features

+- **Admin Interface**: A user-friendly interface for administrators to create, edit, and delete posts.
+- **User Interface**: A simple and clean interface for users to browse and read posts.
+- **Authentication**: Secure login system to differentiate between admins and users.

 ## Spring-backend

-  > Spring Boot web java backend application that exposes a Rest API to manage the student datas.
+  > Spring Boot web java backend application that exposes a Rest API to manage the content datas.

   ### Tech